-Second violation: Parental or Guardian notification, \$100 fine, participation in a mandated University-sponsored Alcohol Education Program or participation in alcohol counseling, the loss of driving privileges of University-owned vehicles for one academic year, and the revocation of University-issued parking pass for one academic year.
+Second violation: Parental or Guardian notification, \$100 fine, participation in a mandated University-sponsored Alcohol Education Program through the Residence Life Office or participation in alcohol counseling through the Counseling Center.
 The student will also be placed on Disciplinary Probation (Minimum: Semester; Maximum: Year).

-Third violation: Parental or Guardian notification, \$200 fine, suspension for one semester, the loss of driving privileges of University-owned vehicles for one academic year, and the revocation of University-issued parking pass for one academic year.
+Third violation: Parental or Guardian notification, \$200 fine, suspension for one semester.
 Before returning to the University, the student must notify the Dean of Student Services or designee, in writing.
 Upon return to the University, the student must participate in mandatory alcohol counseling and may be placed on Disciplinary Probation for one semester.